GStout17/python-challenge/README.md

 # PyBank and PyPoll

-- PyBank: Analysis of finical records
+- PyBank: Analysis of financial records
 - Pyoll: Analysis of election results

 # Background information